freeCodeCamp/freeCodeCamp/guide/english/bash/bash-ssh/index.md

 If the remote computer requires user login, the form `ssh username@remote_address` can be used, which will then prompt for the user password on successful connection.

+If the remote user requires to reboot remote server.
+For example: `ssh root@remote_address 'reboot'`.

 ### More Information:
 * [Wikipedia](https://en.wikipedia.org/wiki/Secure_Shell)
 * [SSH](https://www.ssh.com/ssh/command)